Substance dependence: Health Disparities in Substance Dependence

 The National Opinion Research Center at the University of Chicago reported an analysis on disparities within admissions for substance abuse treatment in the Appalachian region, which comprises 13 states and 410 counties in the Eastern part of the U.S. While their findings for most demographic categories were similar to the national findings by NSDUH, they had different results for racial/ethnic groups which varied by sub-regions.
 Overall, Whites were the demographic with the largest admission rate (83%), while Alaskan Native, American Indian, Pacific Islander, and Asian populations had the lowest admissions (1.8%).

+Disparities in SUD prevalence and treatment are being improved through efforts to decrease stigma against SUDs, provide culturally sensitive training to healthcare professionals, and improve access to health insurance and treatment centers in underserved areas.

 Legislation

 Depending on the jurisdiction, addictive drugs may be legal, legal only as part of a government sponsored study, illegal to use for any purpose, illegal to sell, or even illegal to merely possess.

 Most countries have legislation which brings various drugs and drug-like substances under the control of licensing systems.
 Typically this legislation covers any or all of the opiates, amphetamines, cannabinoids, cocaine, barbiturates, benzodiazepines, anesthetics, hallucinogenics, derivatives and a variety of more modern synthetic drugs.
 Unlicensed production, supply or possession is a criminal offence.

 Although the legislation may be justifiable on moral or public health grounds, it can make addiction or dependency a much more serious issue for the individual: reliable supplies of a drug become difficult to secure, and the individual becomes vulnerable to both criminal abuse and legal punishment.

 It is unclear whether laws against illegal drug use do anything to stem usage and dependency.
 In jurisdictions where addictive drugs are illegal, they are generally supplied by drug dealers, who are often involved with organized crime.
 Even though the cost of producing most illegal addictive substances is very low, their illegality combined with the addict's need permits the seller to command a premium price, often hundreds of times the production cost.
 As a result, addicts sometimes turn to crime to support their habit.